Gordy: Production

 The script for Gordy started under the title of Waldo and was written by veteran TV comedy writers Jay Sommers and Dick Chevillat with Arnold the Pig from Green Acres in mind for Waldo, but remained unproduced for several years.
 In January 1993, it was announced Sybil Robson's newly formed Robson Entertainment had acquired the Waldo script which was re-written by Leslie Stevens with the new title Gordy.
 Pre-production took place in Atlanta on a budget of $6–7 million.

 Release

 The film was released on two screens in Tucson, Arizona on November 4, 1994 and was released nationwide on May 12, 1995.

 Home media

 The film was released on VHS on November 8, 1995 by Walt Disney Home Video.
 It was released on DVD on June 4, 2002 by Walt Disney Home Entertainment, along with a simultaneous VHS re-release on the same day.
 It was re-released on DVD on April 12, 2011 by Echo Bridge Home Entertainment.
 A second re-release by Lionsgate was released on October 7, 2014, which includes a digital copy.
-A third re-release by Miramax was released on February 23, 2021.
+A third re-release by Miramax was released on February 23, 2021 through Paramount Home Entertainment.